hllyhllrd/hollyhilliard.com/content/writing/wi-people/index.md

 The story will be published in the 2024 summer issue of Wisconsin People & Ideas, a magazine published by the Wisconsin Academy of Sciences, Arts & Letters.

-Holly also read an excerpt from her story at the [2023 Wisconsin Book Festival](https://www.wisconsinbookfestival.org/events/wisconsin-people-ideas-2023-fiction-and-poetry-contest-winners).You can watch a recording of the reading [here](https://www.crowdcast.io/c/wbf-wpi-reading).
+Holly also read an excerpt from her story at the [2023 Wisconsin Book Festival](https://www.wisconsinbookfestival.org/events/wisconsin-people-ideas-2023-fiction-and-poetry-contest-winners).
+You can watch a recording of the reading [here](https://www.crowdcast.io/c/wbf-wpi-reading).